elijah-potter/blog/posts/a_case_for_procrastination.md

 Interpreted programming languages are almost laughably pervasive.
 Of the top ten most popular programming languages on the 2023 StackOverflow Developer survey, six were interpreted.
 That count does not include TypeScript, which can be used in a semi-interpreted manner.
-Interpreted language popularity is often chalked up to their ease-of-use, abstraction, and simple, english-like syntax.
+Interpreted language popularity is often chalked up to their ease-of-use, abstraction, and simple, English-like syntax.
 However, I believe there is an additional reason: they allow one to iterate much, much faster.

 ## Micro-iterations